shnarazk/engram/mac-control-keys/README.md

 Now the path delimiter is in the home position!

-**Warning: this does not work on standard terminal of macOS.** I use Alacritty.
+**Warning: this does not work on many programs including the standard terminal of macOS.** I use Alacritty.